Řežabinec

 The pond was constructed in a former river bed of the Otava River, and a wetland developed.
 The construction started in 1530 at the instigation of the Lord of Zvíkov Castle, Kryštof of Švamberk.
 Gradually the water area became overgrown with littoral vegetation consisting mainly of reeds, and this valuable vegetation covered approximately 40% of the Řežabinec area.
 However excessive fish production, mostly in the 1970s and 1980s, resulted in damage to the protected area and extinction of many species.
 Nowadays reed coverage has declined to approximately 15% of the Řežabinec pond area.
 As of 2011, the pond is state-owned and managed by Nature Conservation Agency of the Czech Republic, which seeks to restore species diversity and minimize negative human impact.

 Climate

 The nature reservation is one of the warmest places in the southwest of the Czech Republic.
 The climate here is classified as Cfb by the Köppen-Geiger system.
 Number of degree heating days is 3454 and annual horizontal solar irradiation is 3090 Wh/m2/day.

+Fauna

+24 species of aquatic molluscs were found in the Řežabinec National Nature Monument: 17 species of freshwater snails and 7 species of bivalves.
+Among the endangered mollusc species, the most significant finding is the occurrence of the bivalve Euglesa pseudosphaerium, which is critically endangered within the Czech Republic and occurs only at this single location.